Transporting Australian Wines Around The World

-Australian wine exports undergo a three-step approval process: licence to export, product registration and an export permit.
+Australian wine exports undergo a three-step approval process: license to export, product registration and an export permit.
 Each step is granted by Wine Australia, and all licensed exporters pay a Wine Export Charge for their license.
-Samples are analysed at product registration, ensuring compliance with the Australia New Zealand Food Standard Code.
+Samples are analyzed at product registration, ensuring compliance with the Australia New Zealand Food Standard Code.
 They need to be held for at least six months after shipment as they may be selected for audit by offshore consignees.

 A permit must be submitted for each shipment in order to obtain an Export Declaration Number and clear the Australian Customs and Border Protection Service.
 Even the containers are subject to inspection.
 To ensure they are free from contaminants, containers are judged on cleanliness and presentation before departing where they are required to clear customs again before final transport arrangements are made to their ultimate destination.
-Investing in pre-moulded wine bottle shippers and a clean outer container can also help the package quickly clear customs and arrive at its destination safe and secure.
+Investing in pre-molded wine bottle shippers and a clean outer container can also help the package quickly clear customs and arrive at its destination safe and secure.

 It can be a complex process for first-time exporters or those new to the wine industry.
-That’s why we have developed an end-to-end delivery programme tailored specifically for the Australia market: FedEx Australia’s Wine Shipping Service.
+That’s why we have developed an end-to-end delivery program tailored specifically for the Australia market: FedEx Australia’s Wine Shipping Service.
 This suite of resources includes invoicing templates and FedEx Global Trade Manager.
 A one-stop shop for wineries of any size to access international shipping documentation and trade information, it’s a useful tool for simplifying international wine shipping.